Billionaire Profile

 Philanthropy

-David Cheriton is committed to philanthropy, particularly in education.
-He donated $25 million to the University of Waterloo, resulting in the renaming of its School of Computer Science to the David R. Cheriton School of Computer Science.
-Additionally, he has made significant contributions to the University of British Columbia and Stanford University to fund scholarships and research programs.
+Cheriton is a committed philanthropist, focusing on education.
+He donated $25 million in Google stock to the University of Waterloo in 2005, leading to the renaming of the School of Computer Science in his honor.
+He has also contributed to the University of British Columbia and Stanford University to fund scholarships, research, and educational initiatives.
+Cheriton views philanthropy as an investment in the future, particularly in education.

 Career Milestones